ietf-wg-dnsop/wg-materials/dnsop-document-status.md

 ## Candidates For Adoption

-* draft-grubto-dnsop-dns-out-of-protocol-signalling

-* draft-dnsop-multi-alg-rules

 ## New Documents

+* draft-hardaker-dnsop-rfc8624-bis

+* draft-huque-dnsop-grease

+* draft-hardaker-dnsop-must-not-sha1

-* draft-bellis-dnsext-multi-qtypes
+* draft-hardaker-dnsop-must-not-ecc-gost

-* draft-johani-tld-zone-pipeline
+* draft-toorop-dnsop-ranking-dns-data

+## For Consideration

 ## Needs more Review